 Painting with Toddlers

 Start by lining your table with packing paper, newspaper, or even a broken down box.
 Honestly, when you paint with toddlers their brush rarely stays on a piece of paper or what you are planning to paint.
 Make sure to tape it down!
-It isn’t going to magically stay where you want it so trust me on this one.
+It isn’t going to magically stay where you want it, trust me on this one.
 Invest in a huge roll of painters tape.
 It works great for this.
 You can also use it to tape down their projects and paint pallet!We will touch more on that in a bit.
 Last, but not least, a painters smock.
 You can buy them at the store or whip up an easy one at home!
 (Here is a link to our no-sew version)

-Have you ever set up an painting project for your toddler only to have them paint for one minute and be done?
+Have you ever set up a painting project for your toddler only to have them paint for one minute and be done?
 All that setup and mess for nothing!
 This has happened to me too so here are a couple tips to try to keep them engaged longer.
 First, give them random shapes to paint!
 Our recyclables are the first place I look.
 We use egg cartons, butter boxes, tp rolls, and more!
-The different shapes pose different challenges for them to paint.Use some painters tape to stick them to the table.If they seem to be getting board with that, ditch the brush!
-A brush can be hard for a toddler to maneuver so if their vision isn’t happening they can loose interest fast.
+The different shapes pose different challenges for them to paint.Use some painters tape to stick them to the table.
+It’s easy for a toddler to get frustrated with painting if the object keeps scooting away from them!If they seem to be getting bored with that, ditch the brush!
+A brush can be hard for a toddler to maneuver so if their vision isn’t happening they can lose interest fast.
 Luckily there are plenty of other things around the house you can use, including their fingers!
 Check out some of our favorite things to grab here.
 Another good tip is let them use the whole space.
 Take your finger, dip it in the paint, and wipe it across the whole table.
 Show them that the whole space is for them to create.
 Let them stamp, paint, and smear the whole area.

 Turn on some tunes!
 We always like to play some music.
 Whether it is toddler sing-along songs or salsa it just makes it so much more fun!

-Wait there’s MORE!
+I really hope you take the time for painting with your toddler.
+It will surely be a memorable experience!Wait there’s MORE!
 Here are some fun things around the house to add next time you are painting with your toddler!